 We know \cref{assm:ZandY} and \ref{assm:Z1andZ2} are necessary for the conditioned CA mechanism to be $\epsilon$-information monotone.
-However, these assumptions are designed to guard against complex, unrealistic strategies, such as those where cheaters first obtain the high-effort signal and then blend it with the cheap signal.
-If we instead restrict our focus to naive strategies, these assumptions on $Z$ can be significantly relaxed.
+However, these assumptions are designed to guard against complex, unrealistic strategies, such as those where agents first obtain the full-effort signal and then blend it with the cheap signal.
+If we instead restrict our focus to lazy-reporting strategies, these assumptions on $Z$ can be significantly relaxed.